How Can A Boat’s Engine Become Hydrolocked?

 The design and condition of your boat’s exhaust system play a crucial role in preventing hydrolock.
 Ensure that the exhaust system is properly designed to minimize water ingress.

 Additionally, inspect and maintain any shutters installed inside the exhaust plumbing.
 These one-way valves help prevent water from sloshing toward the engine and entering the cylinders.
-Regular inspection and replacement of worn-out shutters are essential to ensure their effectiveness.
+Regular inspection and replacement of worn-out shutters are essential to ensuring their effectiveness.

 Educate Yourself and Follow Manufacturer Guidelines